wongpinter/MemoDirector/docs/BACKUP_RESTORE.md

 ## Troubleshooting

 ### "Import failed: Invalid CSV format"

-- Ensure the file has the correct headers
+* Ensure the file has the correct headers
-- Check that the Number column contains valid integers (0-99)
+* Check that the Number column contains valid integers (0-99)
-- Verify the file is actually a CSV (not Excel .xlsx)
+* Verify the file is actually a CSV (not Excel .xlsx)

 ### "No valid items found in CSV"

-- The CSV might be empty or corrupted
+* The CSV might be empty or corrupted
-- Check that there's at least one data row after the header
+* Check that there's at least one data row after the header
-- Ensure numbers are in the valid range (0-99)
+* Ensure numbers are in the valid range (0-99)

 ### Lost data after restore

-- If you accidentally used "Replace All", you'll need to restore from a previous backup
+* If you accidentally used "Replace All", you'll need to restore from a previous backup
-- Always keep multiple backup versions
+* Always keep multiple backup versions
-- Consider testing with "Merge - Keep Existing" first
+* Consider testing with "Merge - Keep Existing" first

 ## Technical Details

-- **File Format**: UTF-8 encoded CSV
+* **File Format**: UTF-8 encoded CSV
-- **Field Separator**: Comma (,)
+* **Field Separator**: Comma (, )
-- **Text Qualifier**: Double quotes (") for fields containing commas or newlines
+* **Text Qualifier**: Double quotes (") for fields containing commas or newlines
-- **Escape Character**: Double quotes are escaped as ""
+* **Escape Character**: Double quotes are escaped as ""
-- **Line Ending**: Standard newline (\n)
+* **Line Ending**: Standard newline (\n)

 ## Integration with Sync

-The backup/restore feature works alongside the Firebase sync:
+The backup/restore feature works alongside the remote persistence sync:

-- **Export**: Creates a point-in-time snapshot of your local data
+* **Export**: Creates a point-in-time snapshot of your local data
-- **Restore**: Updates local storage, which then syncs to Firebase automatically
+* **Restore**: Updates local storage, which then syncs to remote persistence automatically
-- **Conflicts**: Restore operations update the `lastModified` timestamp, helping with conflict resolution
+* **Conflicts**: Restore operations update the `lastModified` timestamp, helping with conflict resolution

 ## Future Enhancements

 Potential improvements for future versions:
-- Automatic scheduled backups
+* Automatic scheduled backups
-- Backup to cloud storage directly
+* Backup to cloud storage directly
-- Import/export specific number ranges
+* Import/export specific number ranges
-- Backup history and comparison
+* Backup history and comparison
-- Undo restore operation
+* Undo restore operation